yuvch98/jones-home-excerise/readme.md

 1. **Run **

-    To run the test suite, execute the following command:
+    To run the automation, execute the following command:

     ```bash
     node jones-home-exercise/main.js